ONSdigital/sml-public/_sources/public_guides/CellKeyPerturbation_Py.md

 Cell Key Perturbation is consistent and repeatable, so the same cells are always perturbed in the same way.

-Full details of the methodology and statistical process flow are given in the Methodology section.

 # User Notes

 ### Finding and Installing the method